FAQs - Common Questions - Acupuncture Therapy

 I'll be using very fine, single-use pre-sterilised needles to stimulate specific acupuncture points on your body.
 Since energy pathways are spread across the whole body, the points used are not necessarily close to where you may be experiencing pain or discomfort.
 For example, to treat you for headaches, I may insert needles in your foot, leg or hand.

 Most people find acupuncture very relaxing and a number of them fall asleep on the couch.
-Patients often describe the needle sensation as a tingling, dull ache or heavy sensation.
+Patients often describe the needle sensation as a tingling, dull ache or heavy feeling.
 In Chinese Medicine this is viewed as one of the signs the body's Qi, or vital energy, has been stimulated.

 How will I feel after a treatment?